rtic-scope/.github/profile/README.md

 [^3]: `itm` is a library for decoding the ITM packet protocol.
 Because of its general nature and detachment from the implemention of RTIC Scope, it is not a part of the project itself, but hosted here for convenience.

-## Performance impact of ITM/DWT tracing
+## Performance/resource impact of ITM/DWT tracing

 [ARM's *Understanding Trace*, §7](https://developer.arm.com/documentation/102119/0200/Can-trace-capture-affect-a-system-) states that:
 > Except for the power that is consumed by the system trace components, trace is almost entirely non-invasive.
 This means that performing trace generation and collection does not influence the wider system.